MarcosPrieto/yes-another-todolist/README.md

 ### Atomic Design Principles

 The frontend project is built based in the [atomic design principles](https://bradfrost.com/blog/post/atomic-web-design/).
 The components are divided into different types (atoms, particles, molecules, etc).
-Each component is atomic, with no dependencies (except the components connected to Redux).
+Each component is atomic, with no dependencies (except the components connected to Zustand).
 Each component can be visualized and manually tested with Storybook.

 ### Zustand as the brain